hejoseph/YoutubeCopyLinkChromeExtension/README.md

 3. Pin the extension to the taskbar to access the action button.
 4. Open the extension popup by clicking the action button and interact with the UI.
 5. Select the text you want to search and right-click within the selection to view and interact with the context menu.

+## Release 1.1
+- Keep history of videos downloaded, by adding a little green square on top of the thumbnail of the video